operate-first/service-catalog/docs/configuring-entities.md

 since it will allow the workflow to run on any changes made to the documentation.

 Next up define the steps for the workflow.
 Each step has to reference [this][11] action which is used to activate the build and publish process.
-A code snipped below explains how to use this action when your documentation is placed in the root of your directory:
+A code snipped below explains how to use this action when your documentation is placed in the root of your repository:

 ```yaml
 - name: Send dispatch for service-catalog